 6. DDG has lots of optional settings that you can change to suit your preferences.

-7. DDG offers an integrated add-on for the Firefox browser here which puts an encrypted (SSL) version of DDG in your search bar for even better security and privacy.
+7. DDG offers an integrated add-on for the Firefox browser here which makes DuckDuckGo available in the address bar, search bar and right-click menu – it also adds a handy toolbar button with more features.

-You can use DDG just like any other search engine – go to the DDG search page and search away.
+You can use DDG just like any other search engine – go to the DDG search page and fire away.
 However, DDG has a lot more up its sleeve.
-If you click on ‘Settings’ on the DDG homepage you can see all the default settings used in searches.
+If you click on ‘Settings’ on the DDG homepage you can see all the default settings used.
 It is simple to change them and we would recommend that you at least change the Region (country you live in, default is US) if required to get better results for your country.

 The only problem is that any changes you make to the settings page are stored in a cookie (text file) on your computer so, if you regularly clear/delete cookies, you will lose your changes.